aleph2c/miros/docs/_sources/zero_to_one.rst.txt

 back to the QP framework.

-If you would like to program in a more "Pythonic" way, you can inherit from the miros Factory class instead of the ActiveObject.
-Under the hood, the Factory class is just making the kinds of callback functions we are talking about here.
+If you would like to program in a more "Pythonic" way, you can inherit from the miros ``Factory`` class instead of the ``ActiveObject``.
+Under the hood, the ``Factory`` class is just making the kinds of callback functions we are talking about here.

-It is easier to explain this library using the traditional techniques of engaging with the Miros Samek event processing algorithm than by just jumping into the Factory class.
-(I only program the statecharts using the Factory class)
+It is easier to explain how this library works using the traditional techniques of engaging with the Miros Samek event processing algorithm than by just jumping into the ``Factory`` class.

+Once you understand how the event processor works, you can choose between the two different ways of writing your own statecharts.
+I have a preference to build statecharts with a :ref:`derived Factory classes
+<recipes-creating-a-statechart-inside-of-a-class>`, because it gives me the full
+power of Python.

 .. include:: i_navigation_1.rst